Witut2005/janina-documents/privacy-policy.md

 **Data Retention Policy, Managing Your Information**

-The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-The Service Provider will retain Automatically Collected information for up to 24 months and thereafter may store it in aggregate.
+The Service Provider will retain User Provided data for as long as you use the Application.
 If you'd like the Service Provider to delete User Provided Data that you have provided via the Application, you can delete your data using delete account option within the Application.
 Please note that some or all of the User Provided Data may be required in order for the Application to function properly.

 **Detailed instructions on how to delete User Provided Data**